404pandas/PARSR/NOTESGraphQL.md

 Arguments

+Input Type- Used for arguments
+All field value types must be other Input Types or Scalars

+input PetInput {
+  name: String
+  type: String
+}

+Note- put Input after the name so that it's easily identified as an input

+module.exports = {
+  Query: {
+    pets(_, {input}, context) {
+      return context.models.Pet.findMany(context);
+    },
+Name for Query resolver (pets) matches the name of the Query in the schema (pets)

 Other notes-
 To keep my code squeeky clean I separated my resolvers and typeDefs into different files and exported them using the following code at the bottom: